qtop/qtop/docs/secure-coding-pyscg.md

 ### 6. Dependency currency (pinned CI set)

-On Python 3.10 and newer, `requirements-ci.txt` now selects `pip 26.2` and `setuptools 83.0.0`; pip-audit reports no finding for either, clearing the six previously recorded packaging-tool advisories. `pytest 8.2.2` retains one finding (PYSEC-2026-1845, fixed in 9.0.3), so the modern CI baseline is one advisory in one pinned dependency.
+On Python 3.10 and newer, `requirements-ci.txt` now selects `pip 26.2`, `setuptools 83.0.0`, `pytest 9.0.3`, and its pinned Pygments dependency.
+`pip-audit` reports no known vulnerability in that selected Python 3.12 set.
+This clears the six previously recorded packaging-tool advisories and PYSEC-2026-1845, pytest's predictable Unix temporary-directory finding.

-Both packaging-tool releases require Python 3.10 or newer.
-Python 3.9 matrix lanes therefore keep their image or virtual-environment bootstrap tools and use the pinned test dependencies, while Python 3.6--3.8 lanes remain on the dependency-light compatibility gate.
+The new packaging-tool releases and patched pytest require Python 3.10 or newer.
+Python 3.9 matrix lanes therefore keep their image or virtual-environment bootstrap tools and retain pytest 8.2.2.
+The shared matrix runner mitigates its temporary-directory issue by creating a random mode-0700 parent and passing a child through pytest's `--basetemp`; other local Python 3.9 invocations should likewise use a private `TMPDIR` or `--basetemp`.
+Python 3.6--3.8 lanes remain on the dependency-light compatibility gate.
 This is a CI-only boundary: the qtop runtime deliberately has no dependencies.
-Proposed next step: assess pytest 9.0.3 compatibility as a separate pin change.
 GitLab Dependency Scanning is an Ultimate feature, so `pip-audit` remains the portable local check.

 ### 7. Text and encoding trust